Cienfuegos to Havana

 DAY 4: Monday | Isla Juventud

 Until 1977, the island was called the Isle of Pines.
 In 1978 Fidel Castro turned the island into one grand Communist school for students from around the world and thus the Island of Youth.
-Disembark in Marina Colony for a panoramic sightseeing drive of the capital city of Nueva Gerona.
-Visit the Presidio Modelo, an abandoned panopticon prison where both Fidel and Raul Castro were imprisoned from 1953-1955.
-Enjoy lunch in a local restaurant before visiting an art school and the maternity ward of a local hospital, if available.
-There will be some free time for independent exploration and enjoyment around Nueva Gerona’s grand boulevard before returning to embark the ship for an overnight sailing to Maria La Gorda.
+Disembark in Marina Colony to visit the Presidio Modelo, an abandoned panopticon prison where both Fidel and Raul Castro were imprisoned from 1953-1955, followed by a panoramic sightseeing drive of the capital city of Nueva Gerona.
+Visit the maternity ward of a local hospital, where we will discuss the Cuban health system with the patients, doctors, and nurses.
+Enjoy lunch in a local restaurant before returning to embark the ship for an overnight sailing to Maria La Gorda.

 DAY 5: Tuesday | Maria La Gorda

-After breakfast, we disembark in Maria La Gorda, where we will visit the local school to meet the Cuban children and their teachers, and discuss the differences and levels of the Cuban and American educational systems, particularly in the rural areas of the country.
+This morning, we disembark in Maria La Gorda, where we will visit the local school to meet the Cuban children and their teachers, and discuss the differences and levels of the Cuban and American educational systems, particularly in the rural areas of the country.
 Visit the headquarters of Guanahacabibes National Park, one of the country's largest nature reserves on the westernmost tip of the island.
-The peninsula is one of the last refuges of aboriginals fleeing from the Spanish conquistadors and also holds some 140 archeological sites linked to life of aboriginals known as Guanahatabeyes.
-Time-permitting, we will venture into the park to meet with the naturalists and locals, followed by free time for swimming and snorkeling before embarking the Voyager.
-Dinner and overnight onboard as we sail to Havana.
+The peninsula is one of the last refuges of aboriginals fleeing from the Spanish conquistadors and also holds some 140 archaeological sites linked to life of aboriginals known as Guanahatabeyes.
+We will meet with a Cuban environmentalist to discuss the effort invested in protecting and conserving the park, before embarking the ship.
+Lunch, dinner, and overnight on board as we sail to Havana.

 DAY 6: Wednesday | Havana